stumpylog/tailscale-dns-container/README.md

 # Tailscale DNS Container

-This is a dead simple container designed to solve a problem likely unique to my own network and configuration.
+This is a dead simple container designed containing dnsmasq from Alpine Linux, designed to run connected to your Tailnet and provide more control over DNS requests.

 ## The Problem